Preferred Planning Option released

 Kenmore Bypass Pre-feasibility Study

-This Kenmore Bypass Planning Study follows on from a recently completed feasibility study to identify any major technical issues in building a Kenmore Bypass.
+This Kenmore Bypass Planning Study follows on from a feasibility study conducted to identify any major technical issues in building a Kenmore Bypass.
 The desktop study found no substantial technical obstacles.
 It concluded a proposed Kenmore Bypass would:

 - provide a 3km alternative link between Moggill Road at Pullenvale and the Centenary Highway at Fig Tree Pocket